DaminiAjayi/Corkboard-IT/corkboard_it/README.md

-Building my first flask application
+Building the CorkBoardIt Application for CS6400